Trip Grade: Fitness level and Health

 Acclimatization During Everest Base Camp

 Namche and Dingboche are the two places where we will be acclimatizing for 2 nights in each place.
-Trekkers who rapidly ascend to high altitude can suffer from altitude sickness.
+Trekkers who rapidly ascend to high altitudes can suffer from altitude sickness.
 Altitude sickness can be fatal, hence we cannot skip the acclimatization days.

 Our client’s health and safety are our topmost priority.
 So our guides will frequently keep checking up on your health and provide the necessary treatment for altitude sickness if needed.

 If you are in a serious condition, the only cure is for you to descend as soon as possible.
 For such cases, your group leader has the authority to make the decision whether to continue the trek or descent right away.

 The weather plays a vital role in executing a successful trek.

 Spring (March-June) and Autumn (September-November) are the most ideal times to trek as the weather conditions are stable during these seasons, the skies are clear and there are very few chances of rain.
 However, Eternal Himalaya conducts the Everest base camp trek all year round.
 Even Locals and Adventurers trek on Everest regions throughout the year, if you consider the safety and fewer challenges then you should choose the right time to trek.